All The (Drag) King's Men

 A man looks out for those around him — woman, friend, stranger.

 A man can cook eggs.
-A man can always find something good to watch
+A man can always find something good to watch on television.

 A man makes things — a rock wall, a table, the tuition money.
 Or he rebuilds — engines, watches, fortunes….